Restoration Druid Healing Easy Mode — Battle for Azeroth (BfA) 8.3

 Stat Choice for Restoration Druids

-Intellect is close in value to all secondaries, but each item level increase on a piece of gear will increase the amount of Intellect by a lot, thus making virtually any higher item level item an upgrade.
+Intellect is a bit lower in value than all secondaries, but each item level increase on a piece of gear will increase the amount of Intellect by a lot, thus making virtually any higher item level item an upgrade.
 The only exceptions are rings.
 You generally want to equip higher item level ones, but there might be small exceptions for those within 5 item levels.
 Gem sockets are worth 10-15 item levels.
 You can also drop 15-20 item levels for a piece with Leech and 5 item levels for a piece with Avoidance; doing more is too much of a survivability loss to be worth it.

 Haste and Mastery are by far the strongest secondaries.
-Both are stronger than Intellect in small group content, thus making it a possibility to drop 10 item levels on pieces with both compared to pieces with neither.
+Both are stronger than Intellect by a large margin in small group content, thus making it a possibility to drop 10 item levels on pieces with both stats compared to pieces with neither.